The Early Years

 Today, 1,650 Triumph Stores across the world are true showplaces for Triumph International’s products.
 Above all they provide a great platform for personal contact between the brand and its consumers.

-In 2011 Triumph celebrated 125 years of innovation, dedication and creativity.
+In 2011 the Triumph International brand celebrated 125 years of innovation, dedication and creativity.
 They continue to set industry standards of best fit borne out of a deep understanding and knowledge of the female body.

 In 2013 Triumph entered the USA and Mexican markets further increasing its global presence.
 Together with its existing Canadian business, Triumph now has business stakes in all North American markets.
 Continuing its success story with fashionable quality products, supreme fit and excellent service to style seeking consumers.